-Widely considered as being one of the few and true “lifetime roofs,” slate is a premium roofing material that is more durable than asphalt shingles and tiles.
+Slate Roofing is widely considered as being one of the few and true “lifetime roofs.”
+Slate is a premium roofing material that is more durable than asphalt shingles and tiles.
 Many famous buildings, in fact, use this material because of its top-notch strength and long service life.

 Read on as Achten’s Quality Roofing, your local roofing and gutter contractor, shares a few things you need to know about installing a slate roof.

 The History of Slate Roofing

 Slate roofing is one of the oldest roofing materials in the world.
 It dates back 700 years and is used worldwide.
 There are many reasons to choose slate roofing, including its fireproof qualities.
 But it is also a very expensive material to install.